stayboogy/stayboogy_ezcrypt/README.md

 - The program makes an SHA512 hash of the user supplied Password and Salt values >> then converts the password hash bytes to a hex string but leaves the salt in a byte array format >> then using the converted password hex string coupled with the salt hash byte array uses the Rfc2898DeriveBytes.Pbkdf2 method to create an Encryption Key in a byte array of 32 bytes

-- Due to Special Functions active in Linux / MacOS Terminals, Special Key Characters should not be used in Password or Salt.
-Special Key Characters work fine in Windows for encryption and decryption, but if used in Windows you will not be able to decrypt the file in Linux / MacOS.
+- Use only Letters and Numbers for Password and Salt.
+Only Letters and Numbers are allowed for Password and Salt.
+Should you use symbols or special characters in Password or Salt, unless in very rare circumstances in Linux and MacOS, you will get a warning to only use Letters and Numbers.

+- Files Encrypted with EZcrypt will have ".eze" extension added to supplied output file name

 - DeCryption happens in reverse using a correct Password and Salt.

+- Files Decrypted with EZcrypt will have ".ezd" extension added to supplied output file name

 - Very Secure Method if I do say so myself.

-- Files Encrypted with EZcrypt will have ".eze" extension added to supplied output file name

-- Files Decrypted with EZcrypt will have ".ezd" extension added to supplied output file name

 ## Usage: